BECOME A VOLUNTEER

 The fire service is a physically demanding field and volunteers are required to be in good physical health.
 You will be required to attend regular training and assist with public events.

-All volunteers participate in a shift program that requires at least two 12 hour shifts per month at the station.
+All volunteers participate in a shift program that requires a minimum of 36 hours of shift per month at the station.
 Volunteers are eligible for a stipend for each shift once certain requirements are met.

 All volunteers are eligible for certain benefits.
 Some of those include: